-What are the rules for selecting a transfer pricing method?
+9 What are the rules for selecting a transfer pricing method?

 There are no specific rules for selecting a transfer pricing method.
-As it is stated in Ministerial Circular POL 1097/2014, the preference of the legislation is for the traditional methods.
-In general, the comparable uncontrolled price (CUP) method is considered the most accurate.
-However, depending on the nature of the transactions and the availability of comparable date, the general best-method rule may apply, to the extent that this method is justified by the taxpayer.
+As stated in Ministerial Circular POL 1097/2014, the preference of the legislation is for traditional methods.
+In general, the CUP method is considered the most accurate.
+However, depending on the nature of the transactions and the availability of comparables data, the general best method rule may apply, to the extent that this method is justified by the taxpayer.